mazemi/Vue_Ollama_Chat/README.md

-# Vue 3 and local LLMA3.2 API Chat
+# Vue 3 and local LLMA API Chat

 This is a simple AI chat application built with Vue.js that interacts with an Ollama-based chatbot API.
 It allows users to send messages and receive responses from an AI assistant.